scrapy/scrapy/docs/topics/commands.rst

 Create a new spider in the current folder or in the current project's ``spiders`` folder, if called from inside a project.
 The ``<name>`` parameter is set as the spider's ``name``, while ``<domain or URL>`` is used to generate the ``allowed_domains`` and ``start_urls`` spider's attributes.

-.. note:: Even if an HTTPS URL is specified, the protocol used in
-          ``start_urls`` is always HTTP.
-This is a known issue: :issue:`3553`.

 Usage example::

     $ scrapy genspider -l